Benk0033/sequelizedBurger/README.md

 # Eat-Teh-Burgers!
-(Node Express Handlebars)
+(Sequelize)

-Link to live application: https://infinite-gorge-67341.herokuapp.com/
+Link to live application: https://infinite-sierra-43088.herokuapp.com/

-This application is essentially a burger logger utilizing MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+This application is essentially a burger logger utilizing MySQL, Node, Express, Handlebars and Sequelize (yum!).
 It also follows the MVC design pattern.

 * Eat-Teh-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.